apache/arrow/docs/source/format/CDeviceDataInterface.rst

 .. note::
     Since this specification is still considered experimental, there is the (still very low) possibility it might change slightly.
+The reason for tagging this as "experimental" is because we don't know what we don't know.
+    Work and research was done to ensure a generic ABI compatible with many different frameworks, but it is always possible something was missed.
-Once it is supported in an official Arrow release and the "experimental" tag is removed from it, this section will apply and the ABI will be frozen.
+    Once this is supported in an official Arrow release and usage is observed to confirm there aren't any modifications necessary, the "experimental" tag will be removed and the ABI frozen.

-    The reason for the "experimental" tag is because we don't know what we don't know.
-While it was attempted to ensure this is generic enough to work with a multitude of different frameworks, it's also possible that something was missed.
-Once there is some usage of this and we are confident there isn't any necessary modifications, the "experimental" tag will be removed and the ABI frozen.

 Once this specification is supported in an official Arrow release, the C ABI